SiyabongaJR/Financial-Calculator/README.md

 **Who maintains the code and is a contributor**

 I maintain the code and I am the contributor.
+The project was reviewed by the professional code reviewers at HyperionDev.